 - Streaming media from iPlayer or YouTube, for the same reason

-- Backing up data to online storage services like iCloud and Dropbox
+- like iCloud and Dropbox

 - Confirming receipt of information – internet browsers do this constantly when loading website pages

 - Making status updates via social media, particularly photo or video messages